chb/smart-docs/reference/rest_api/index.md

 [build a REST app howto]: /howto/build_a_rest_app/
 [RxReminder app]:         /howto/rx_reminder/

-Currently there are three "scopes" / access control categories:
+Currently there are three "scopes" or access control categories:

 1. `Container` calls can be made by anyone against the container.
    Examples of this type of call are fetching the container's manifest and fetching the container's ontology.
+These calls need not be OAuth-signed (though it is not incorrect to sign them).

 2. `Record` calls are scoped to a (app, user, record) tuple e.g. calls to fetch a patient's medical record data.
 An example would be getting the medications in a patient's record.
-The OAuth credentials for the app (e.g. the `consumer_key` and `consumer_secret`) and previously fetched OAuth credentials from the server including the `smart_record_id`
+The OAuth credentials for the app (e.g. the `consumer_key` and `consumer_secret`) and previously fetched OAuth credentials from the server including the `smart_record_id` These calls must be signed as "3-legged" OAuth requests, meaning they are signed with a combination of the app's consumer token + access token.

-3. `User` calls are scoped to a (app, user) tuple and are used for setting a user's preferences.
-Note: this implies that any app can read any other app's preferences.
-The OAuth credentials for the app (e.g. the `consumer_key` and `consumer_secret`) are required.
+3. `User` calls are scoped to a (app, user) tuple and are used for setting a user's preferences _for that app only_.
+(Future versions of the SMART API may allow an app to read another's preferences or add a "global" set of user preferences.
+These calls are also signed as "3-legged" OAuth calls, using an app's consumer token + access token.

 ---
 ---